cncf/toc/reviews/tuf-graduation.md

 ### Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).

 Our website has an [adoptions page](https://theupdateframework.github.io/adoptions.html) on it that lists the different projects.
-We also have an [ADOPTERS.MD](https://github.com/theupdateframework/tuf/blob/develop/docs/ADOPTERS.md) which contains much the same information.
+We also have an [ADOPTERS.MD](https://github.com/theupdateframework/tuf/blob/develop/docs/ADOPTERS.md) which contains much of the same information.
+[Uptane](https://uptane.github.io/), the automotive version of TUF, also its own [adoptions page](https://uptane.github.io/adoptions.html).